gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Parallel DTLS connections

-   To enable SCTP-AUTH re-rekeying, periodic authentication of both endpoints, and force attackers to dynamic key extraction
+   To enable SCTP-AUTH rekeying, periodic authentication of both endpoints, and force attackers to dynamic key extraction
    {{RFC7624}}, DTLS/SCTP per this specification defines the usage of parallel DTLS connections over the same SCTP association.
 This